Authors: Joseph Gallagher*, University of Oklahoma

 Presentation File: No File Uploaded

 Payments for public transit are changing, as agencies adapt to the near-ubiquity of smartphones as well as credit- and debit-cards.
 These developments have enabled many transit agencies in the U.S. to implement new fare collection technology.
 Previous forms of fare collection, which relied on paper tickets, tokens and magnetic-striped cards, are giving way to “automated” and “smart” modes of payment via smartcards, NFC-enabled objects and mobile apps.
 In their roll-out of these technologies, transit agencies typically claim that they will operationalize “seamless” and “new” forms of mobility through their chosen mode of fare collection; however, beyond that their approach to replacing legacy fare systems differs greatly.
 In a growing number of transit systems, fare payment and route-planning are bundled within third-party mobility-as-a-service platforms; some have partnered directly with TNCs to sell fares alongside discounted rideshare journeys; still others have bundled their legacy media into an agency-issued smartcard.
 What accounts for the variegated approach to fare collection by transit agencies in the U.S.?
-Through interviews with key actors in fare collection from the public and private sector, I interrogate this “governmental fix” (Stehlin et. al. 2020) and present an account/typology of how “seamless” mobility has mutated in U.S. regions/transit agencies.
+Through interviews with key actors in fare collection from the public and private sector, I interrogate this “governmental fix” (Stehlin et. al. 2020) and present an account of how “seamless” mobility has mutated in U.S. region.